My trekking packing list

 Re-sealable, waterproof packsGreat for storing things one doesn’t need in the mountains (passport, smartphone), some kinds of food (I mix my own muesli) or various small items you want to keep together.
 I use transparent packs sealable by a zip - bought them at the DM Drogeriemarkt.

 For the last 7 years, I´ve been wearing Teva Terra Fi3 hiking sandals.
 And I must admit that they were extremely durable, comfortable and provided great value for money.
-In 2018, I finally exchanged them for newer model Teva Terra Fi4 and hope these will be at least half as durable as the old ones :)
+Recently, I finally exchanged them for newer model and hope these will be at least half as durable as the old ones.

 Short hiking pantsI have also one short hiking pants as a backup if the other ones get torn or extremely dirty.
 Again, these are light and fast-drying.
 I got mine at Decathlon.